Flagsmith/flagsmith-docs/docs/deployment/overview.md

 Running the API has the following hard dependencies:

-- Postgres database(We have tested it for 11.12 but it can work for other versions too) - the main data store
+- Postgres database - the main data store.
+We have tested and run against Postgres v11.12 but it can work for other versions too.

 The API can also optionally make use of the following 3rd party services: